mb706/thesis_template/README.md

 The `glossaries` package is used for the list of abbreviations and the list of mathematical notation.
 The `glossaries-extra` package is used for the list of symbols.
 The `glossaries` package is also used for the list of acronyms, but the `acronym` package is used for the acronym definitions.
 This is because the `glossaries` package does not support the `longtable` package, which is required for the list of acronyms.

+The LMU exam regulations for Bachelor and Master theses state that the thesis should be a certain number of pages in 11pt Arial.
+You can set this option by changing `fontsize=12pt` to `fontsize=11pt` and uncommenting a few lines at the beginning of the `main.tex` file.
+However, this does not look very nice and the long lines make the result hard to read.
+Arial / Helvetica is an uncommon font for scientific documents in our field.
+This template therefore uses 12pt Computer Modern, which is the default font of LaTeX.

 ## Compilation

 The template uses [latexmk](https://www.ctan.org/pkg/latexmk/) for compilation.